Orris E. Kelly

-Chaplain (Major General) Orris Eugene Kelly, USA (born July 28, 1926) is a retired American Army officer who served as the 14th Chief of Chaplains of the United States Army from 1975 to 1979.
+Chaplain (Major General) Orris Eugene Kelly (July 28, 1926 – July 31, 2026) was an American Army officer who served as the 14th Chief of Chaplains of the United States Army from 1975 to 1979.

 Early life

-Kelly was born in 1926 in Montrose, Kansas to Herman Albertis (H.A.)
+Kelly was born in Montrose, Kansas, on July 28, 1926, to Herman Albertis (H.A.)
 "Bert" Kelly and Theodora Viola Pacak, the daughter of Czech immigrants from the Austro-Hungarian Empire.

 He attended elementary and high school in Montrose.

 World War II

-In January 1944, he entered the Army Specialized Training Program to attend the University of Kansas where he hoped to become a civil engineer.
+In January 1944, he entered the Army Specialized Training Program to attend the University of Kansas, where he hoped to become a civil engineer.
 In August 1944, he was sent to basic training at Camp Fannin, Texas, and then to Officer Candidate School at Fort Benning, Georgia.
 He was commissioned a second lieutenant, Infantry, Class 452, on May 29, 1945.

-He served at Camp Shelby, Mississippi; Fort Hood, Texas; Camp Callan, California; Camp San Luis Obispo, California; and in the Army of Occupation in Germany.
+Kelly served at Camp Shelby, Mississippi; Fort Hood, Texas; Camp Callan, California; Camp San Luis Obispo, California; and in the Army of Occupation in Germany.
 His experiences in the ruins of Dresden as an officer in the military police made him change his goal of becoming an engineer into becoming a chaplain.
 He left the service in 1946 as a first lieutenant to resume college.

 Interwar years

-Reverend Kelly completed his AB degree at Kansas Wesleyan University, Salina, Kansas in 1950 and graduated with a Bachelor of Divinity degree from the Garrett Theological Seminary (Northwestern University), Evanston, Illinois, in 1953.
+Kelly completed his AB degree at Kansas Wesleyan University, Salina, Kansas, in 1950 and graduated with a Bachelor of Divinity degree from the Garrett Theological Seminary (Northwestern University), Evanston, Illinois, in 1953.
 He was ordained as a Methodist clergyman in June 1953.